spinupwp/spinupwp-plugin/readme.txt

 * Ensures debug.log files aren’t saved in a publicly-accessible location

 == Changelog ==
-= 1.9.0 (2025-08-22) =
+= 1.9.0 (2025-10-01) =
 * Change: Use SPINUPWP_REDIS_* variables instead of SPINUPWP_CACHE_*
 * Change: No longer enabling WP_REDIS_SELECTIVE_FLUSH by default as it can result in timeouts when flushing the cache.
+Flushing the object cache will now flush it for all sites on a server.

 = 1.8.0 (2025-05-13) =
 * New: Support for Redis ACL and separate Redis databases